pldn/rdf-respec/README.md

 ## Requirements

+> Are you interested in rdf-respec, but can't find your requirement?
+Please [submit an issue](https://github.com/pldn/rdf-respec/issues).

 - Should be able to process RDF in different serialisations (turtle, json-ld, XML-RDF);
 - Should be able to process common vocabularies, such as:
   - SKOS (lists of concepts and definitions, taxonomies);